NCEAS/metacat/docs/user/metacat/source/install.rst

   * at least 512MB RAM

-  * 200 MB disk space (Note: The amount of disk space required depends on the size of your RDBMS tablespace and the the size and number of documents stored.
-Metacat itself requires only about 140 MB of free space after installation).
+  * 200 MB disk space (Note: The amount of disk space required depends on the size of your RDBMS tablespace and the the size and number of documents stored.).

 Installing on Linux